GIScience/gis-training-resource-center/content/en/Module_9/en_qgis_module_9_col_mhu_ex_1.md

 3. **Discuss as a group**: should these municipios be removed from your underserved shortlist, downgraded in priority, or kept as-is with a caveat?
 There's no single correct answer — Sphere doesn't specify how many patients per day a hospital can absorb as "primary care overflow," so this is a judgement call your team needs to make and justify, not something the GIS layer can decide for you.

 > ⚠️ **Don't try to re-run the isochrone analysis with hospitals added in this exercise.** That would mean regenerating HeiGIT's drive-time model from scratch, which is out of scope here.
 Instead, treat Task 3's map as a first draft and Task 4 as a manual sense-check on top of it.

+%% OUT OF SCOPE BECAUSE IT WOULD TAKE TOO LONG

 ## 5. Select Your Priority Underserved Clusters <a id="5-select-your-priority-underserved-clusters"></a>